top of page

 ATP is your cells' only currency.

 A light bulb doesn't care if its electricity was generated by a wind turbine or a coal plant—it just needs electrons to flow.
+Similarly, your muscles don't care if your energy came from a steak or a donut; they only recognize the "flow" of ATP.

 The Billion-Battery System